Jason Hamerlinck Turns Pizza Hut Work Experience into Degree Credit

 “I wanted to move into multi-unit leadership and was training to move up,” Hamerlinck said.
 “But at this same time, the Region went through a lot of changes, and I left the company.”

 About two years later, Jason received a call from the regional manager, who wanted to talk to him about the opportunities for him to come back to Pizza Hut.
 He interviewed and earned an area manager position overseeing eight units.
-For the next five years, he covered most of the state of Arkansas as an assistant general manager.
+For the next five years, he covered most of the state of Arkansas as an area general manager (AGM).

 “Then, I got approached about an opportunity,” he said.
 “And dumb me, I thought the grass was greener, so I left the company again.
 It wasn’t long before I realized the mistake that I had made.”